Aatman21/EE698R_Course_Project_DDPM/README.md

     ```bash
     python image_train.py --image_size 32 --num_channels 64 --num_res_blocks 2 --diffusion_steps 1000 --noise_schedule linear --lr 1e-4 --batch_size 8 --microbatch 4
     ```

-    Explanation of the Key Flags:
+    ## Key Flags Explanation

+    - `--image_size 32`:
-    --image_size 32: Specifies the resolution of the images in the dataset (CIFAR-10 images are 32x32 pixels).
+    - Specifies the resolution of the images in the dataset (CIFAR-10 images are 32x32 pixels).

+    - `--num_channels 64`:
-    --num_channels 64: The number of channels in the first convolutional layer of the model.
+    - The number of channels in the first convolutional layer of the model.

+    - `--num_res_blocks 2`:
-    --num_res_blocks 2: The number of residual blocks in each layer of the model.
+    - The number of residual blocks in each layer of the model.

+    - `--diffusion_steps 1000`:
-    --diffusion_steps 1000: The number of steps in the diffusion process.
+    - The number of steps in the diffusion process.

+    - `--noise_schedule linear`:
-    --noise_schedule linear: The type of noise schedule to use (linear).
+    - The type of noise schedule to use (linear).

+    - `--lr 1e-4`:
-    --lr 1e-4: Learning rate for the optimizer.
+    - Learning rate for the optimizer.

+    - `--batch_size 8`:
-    --batch_size 8: Batch size for training.
+    - Batch size for training.

+    - `--microbatch 4`:
-    --microbatch 4: Smaller micro-batches to manage memory better on single-CPU machines.
+    - Smaller micro-batches to manage memory better on single-CPU machines.

 5. **Results and Logging**